-As a reaction to the previous version, a very simple replacement was implemented.
-For this, ordering of the vehicles for the link exit was no longer in the sequence in which they entered the link, but in the sequence of their earliest link exit time, which is the time by which the vehicle would reach end of the link if it was only constrained by the maximum speed of the vehicle type and the link.
+Figure 3: Fundamental diagrams (FDs) for experiments on the simulated test track by the maximum speed of the vehicle type and the link as shown in Fig. 4.
 Flow and storage capacity constraints are still observed, and the vehicle type specific PCU are taken into account.
 It means that a sufficiently fast vehicle can pass other vehicles whose earliest link exit times have not yet been reached.
-These are the vehicles which are on the link because, even at their maximum free speed, they could not have reached their end yet.
+These are the vehicles which are on the link because, even at their maximum free speed, they could not have reached its end yet.
 It does not include those vehicles which are on the link because they are kept there by a capacity constraint, i.e. whose earliest link exit time has already passed.
 This behavior should be approximately correct in the uncongested regime: here, both vehicle types just pass each other freely.
 In the congested regime this model predicts that passing is possible during the free speed travel time, but impossible afterwards.
 In many situations, the former will be wrong, because passing may not be possible anywhere on a congested link.
 Conversely, it may happen in reality that bicycles are actually faster than cars in the congested regime; this is also not picked up by the model.
 Still, the model has the advantage that it keeps the fast computational performance of the queue model where vehicles are only considered when they enter and leave the link and never in between (Zilske et al., 2012).